shamim-hussain/tgt/README.md

 ## Run Evaluation (Inference) Only on Validation Set

+An example Jupyter Notebook for inference is [here](inference_example.ipynb).
+You can also follow these instructions to perform inference on the validation set:

 1. Download the data and model weights as described above.
 2. Make distance predictions (on the training and validation sets by default)
     ```